-22 Free DIY Router Table Plans You Can Build Today
+22 Free DIY Router Table Plans You Can Build Today (with Pictures)

 Most woodworking projects require some degree of precision.
 You can get by with subpar measurements for some things, but if you’re building something placed prominently in your home — especially something that might affect its value — you’ll want to get it right so it looks and fits together snugly.

 We went out and found some plans for DIY enthusiasts that will teach how to build a router table to suit their style.
 Routers are used commonly in building cabinets, and you don’t want uneven or loose cabinets.
 One way to avoid that is attaching your router to a fixed surface for stability.
 We’ve included a number of different plans for people with different needs and tastes.
 There are ones that are easy to set up, ones that are portable and ones with different and novel ways to dispose of waste.
 The only things all of them have in common is that you can build them in your home and that they’ll help make your woodworking projects better.

 The best DIY projects are ones that let you use simple things to achieve complex ends.
 That’s what this table does, it allows you to get precision results with your router with just a handful of materials and hardware.
 You can even deal with sawdust, a constant problem with these sorts of tools.

 Instructables has a copy of these plans.
 The plans are laid out in photos, so if you learn best from images this one will be particularly attractive.

 2. Patrick’s router table plan from Ana White